 Valerie Sing Turner - Artistic Producer

 An award-winning theatre artist based in Vancouver who performs, writes and produces, Valerie’s first producing credit was Co-Producer for the Dora-nominated multimedia production of Jean Yoon’s The Yoko Ono Project at Toronto’s Theatre Passe Muraille in 2000.
-Since then, she has produced 3 plays as an independent producer; 2 plays as cofounder of Tempus Theatre; and 3 premieres, 4 development workshops, and 28 David Smukler voice workshops as Visceral Visions’ artistic producer.
-A professional actor for 20 years, Valerie is a former associate artist with urban ink productions and artist-in-residence at the Shadbolt Centre for the Arts.
-She performs onstage (War of the Eagles, Agamemnon, 36 VIEWS, Quarry, Henry IV Part 1, Cloud 9, Titus Andronicus), onscreen (Mattress, The 4400, Nikita, Da Vinci’s City Hall), and has voiced animation as well as CBC radio dramas and short-story narrations.
-She is a recipient of the Enbridge playRites Award for Emerging Canadian Playwright and the Gordon Armstrong Playwrights Rent Award, as well as the only Asian Canadian playwright to be produced by Vancouver Playhouse Theatre Company when her play, Confessions of the Other Woman, was premiered by the Playhouse, urban ink and Visceral Visions.
+Since then, she has produced 3 plays as an independent producer; 2 plays as cofounder of Tempus Theatre; and 3 premieres, 4 development workshops, and 30 David Smukler voice workshops as Visceral Visions’ artistic producer.
+A professional actor for 20 years, Valerie is currently artist-in-residence with the National Arts Centre, and former associate artist with urban ink productions and artist-in-residence at the Shadbolt Centre for the Arts.
+She performs onstage (War of the Eagles, Agamemnon, 36 VIEWS, Quarry, Henry IV Part 1, Cloud 9, Titus Andronicus), onscreen (Lions in Waiting, Mattress, The 4400, Nikita, Da Vinci’s City Hall), and has voiced animation as well as CBC radio dramas and short-story narrations.
+She is a recipient of the John Moffat and Larry Lillo Prize, Enbridge playRites Award for Emerging Canadian Playwright, and the Gordon Armstrong Playwrights Rent Award, as well as the only Asian Canadian playwright to be produced by Vancouver Playhouse Theatre Company when her play, Confessions of the Other Woman, was premiered by the Playhouse, urban ink and Visceral Visions.
 A freelance writer/editor, her work has appeared in Canadian Theatre Review, alt.theatre, ricepaper and various website publications.
 Valerie is a member of Playwrights Guild of Canada, Canadian Actors’ Equity Association and UBCP/ACTRA, and holds a B.Mus. from the University of Victoria.

 Omari Newton - Associate Artist